GarrettBPowell/SE1BoxProject_gmm/README.txt

 User Stories:

-1: User wants to make boxes with materials of different thicknesses.
+1: A home designer wants to make boxes for decoration around a house.
+In doing so, the user would like to use materials of different type and thicknesses so that they fit the other decorations in the house.

 Glossary: